-Our Audit Committee has appointed Baker Tilly US, LLP (Campbell, CA, PCAOB ID: 23) ("Baker Tilly") as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+Our Audit Committee has appointed Moss Adams LLP (Campbell, CA, PCAOB ID: 659) ("Moss Adams") as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+The Audit Committee and the Board seek to have the stockholders ratify the Audit Committee's appointment of Moss Adams.